pivotal-cf/docs-pks/upgrade-nsxt.hbs.md

   <img src="images/nsxt/nsxt-30/upgrade-06.png" alt="The {{ vars.platform_name }} Review Pending Changes page, with options to select which product updates to apply, and the Apply Changes button.">

 1. (Optional) If you activated the **Upgrade all clusters errand**, you can use the BOSH CLI to monitor its progress:
       1. Log in to the BOSH Director by running `bosh -e MY-ENVIRONMENT log-in` from a VM that can access your TKGI deployment.
-For more information, see [Using BOSH Diagnostic Commands in Tanzu Kubernetes Grid Integrated Edition](diagnostic-tools.html).
+For more information, see [Using BOSH Diagnostic Commands in {{  vars.product }}](diagnostic-tools.html).
       1. Run `bosh -e MY-ENVIRONMENT tasks`.
       1. Locate the task number for the errand in the <strong>&#35;</strong> column of the BOSH output.
       1. Run `bosh task TASK-NUMBER`, replacing `TASK-NUMBER` with the task number you located in the previous step.